shaden00/Turtlebot3_Slam/README.md

-* when you finished creading the map open a new terminal and save the map
+* when you finished creating the map open a new terminal and save the map
 ```
 $ rosrun map_server map_saver -f ~/map
 ```